5G Technology

 Opportunities

-The advertised benefits of 5G usually fall into three areas outlined below.
-A fourth area of benefit will also be explained—though less often cited in the literature, it would be the most directly beneficial for citizens.
+The advertised benefits of 5G usually fall into three areas, as outlined below.
+A fourth area of benefits will also be explained—though less often cited in the literature, it would be the most directly beneficial for citizens.
 It should be noted that these benefits will not be available soon, and perhaps never available widely.
 Many of these will remain elite services, only available under precise conditions and for high cost.
 Others will require standardization, legal and regulatory infrastructure, and widespread adoption before they can become a social reality.

 The chart below, taken from a GSMA report, shows the generally listed benefits of 5G.
-The benefits in the white section could be achieved on previous networks like 4G, and those in the brown section would require 5G.
+The benefits in the white section could be achieved on previous networks like 4G, and those in the purple section would require 5G.
 This further emphasizes the fact that many of the objectives of 5G are actually possible without it.

 Benefits of 5G